 Figure 14.2 provides a generative recipe for simulating a real-world observation.
 As in the Bayesian Inference chapter, we can then use data to inform us about which of the generatable recipes seem more consistent with the data.
 For example, we know that the success of three stores in a row would be very inconsistent with a recipe based on the pessimist model.
 Thus, reallocating plausibility in light of this type of data becomes a milestone during our data analysis.

 Text in the lower right-hand corner of the plate indicates how variables inside the plate are repeated and indexed.
-In this case, there will be one realization of \(x\) for each observation.
-The letter \(i\) represents a short-hand label used to index the observations.
-For example, x[i]
+In this case, there will be one realization of x[i]

 and therefore, x[2]